Jawbreaker (film): Track List

+Musical Adaptation

+Jawbreaker: The Musical is set to make its stage debut as a workshop production at the Hudson Theatre in Hollywood, running September 4–20, 2026, produced by Knot Free Productions.
+Directed by Matt DiCarlo with choreography by Jay Jackson (also known as drag performer Laganja Estranja), book by Darren Stein, with original music by Jeff Thomson and lyrics by Jordan Mann.

+Rebecca Gayheart, who played Julie Freeman in the original film, will return to play Principal Sherwood.
+She is joined by Aj Paramo as Fern Mayo, Méami as Courtney Shayne, Kristen Seggio as Julie Freeman, Jane Papageorge as Marcie Fox, Will Riddle as Zach Tartak (billed as "Zack Tartak" in the production's promotional materials), Mireya Zoé Nevel as Elizabeth Purr, and Brandon Keith Rogers as Dane Sanders, with ensemble members Dominic DeCicco, Mitchell Gerrard Johnson, Kayla Quiroz, and Avery Rehl.
+Casting for the production was managed by Tal Fox Studio.

-Musical adaptation
+Earlier Musical Adaptation

 In 2010, efforts began to adapt Jawbreaker into a musical.
 On July 29, 2010, a Los Angeles concert presentation occurred starring Shoshana Bean, Lesli Margherita and Jenna Leigh Green.
 Original film writer-director Darren Stein returned to write the book while Jeff Thomson and Jordan Mann wrote original music and lyrics.
 Jen Bender directed the production with musical direction by Adam Gubman.

 On October 13, 2011, a Manhattan reading occurred with Diana DeGarmo in the role of Fern Mayo.
 Gabriel Barre directed this reading.

 On September 26 and 27, 2013, MadBromance Productions hosted a 29-hour reading of Jawbreaker: The Musical in Manhattan.
 Starring Elizabeth Gillies as Courtney Shayne, Gillies was joined by JoJo as Julie, Diana DeGarmo as Fern Mayo, and Libby Servais as Foxy.
 Gabriel Barre directed once again while Shea Sullivan choreographed, and James Sampliner provided musical direction.

+Demo Recording

+A six-track demo CD for Jawbreaker: The Musical was produced by MadBromance Productions during the show's early development, tied to their 29-hour reading held September 26–27, 2013, in Manhattan.
+The demo was distributed at an industry-invite-only workshop performance and was never commercially released.